This post may contain affiliate links. Please read our disclosure policy.

 Ready to dig in?
 Here’s how to make this shepherd’s pie masterpiece.
 Full recipe details are below in the recipe card!

-Step 1: Sauté the onions, celery, carrots, and garlic in olive oil.
+Step 1: Sauté the onions, celery, carrots, and garlic in olive oil for about 5 minutes until they soften.

 Step 3: Sprinkle with cornstarch, thyme, salt, and pepper.
-Stir in chicken broth, tomato passata, and peas, and let simmer until thickened.
+Stir in chicken broth, tomato passata, and peas, and let simmer until thickened for 5-7 minutes.

 Step 4: Make the potatoes in a pot and then mash them together.

-Step 5: Layer the beef mixture in an oven-safe dish and top with mashed potatoes and bake.
+Step 5: Layer the beef mixture in an oven-safe dish and top with mashed potatoes, and bake in a preheated oven of 450F for 30-35 minutes.

 Variations